 Federal Direct PLUS Loan.
 Parents of dependent undergraduate students may be eligible to borrow up to Villanova's cost of education minus estimated financial assistance.
 Eligibility for this loan is based on creditworthiness and the interest rate currently is fixed at 7.9%.
 The Federal Direct PLUS Master Promissory Note can be obtained from the U.S. Department of Education at www.studentloans.gov.
 A Villanova University PLUS Application and the FAFSA must also be completed.
+A fee will be charged on each loan.
+The fee goes to the government to help reduce the cost of the loan program.

 Alternative Loans.
 Alternative or Private Educational Loans are loans administered by private lenders.
 These programs may be used to bridge the gap between cost and traditional need-based and/or merit-based assistance.
-Many alternative loans require that the borrower (the student) and/or a co-signer be evaluated in order to determine if they meet minimum credit standards.
+Alternative loans require that the borrower (the student) and/or a co-signer be evaluated in order to determine if they meet minimum credit standards.
 Students may choose any alternative lender they wish but should carefully compare all options before selecting a lender.